 The Port Config menu lists the Port Profile parameters associated with a serial host port.
 Through the Port Config menus, the Port Profiles are edited and stored.
-Port Config is the third menu listed under PortN Phone Num: When Multiband Plus receives an inverse-multiplexing call, it reports Phone Num to the calling party so more channels can be added.
-If you do not enter a phone number, the calling Multiband Plus redials the phone number used to make the first connection when adding more channels to an AIM call.
+Port Config is the third menu listed under PortN Menu.
+Port Config for the first port is shown in the following: